FOCAL (programming language): FOCAL

 The PDP-6 was DEC's first mainframe, and JOSS took full advantage of its power and memory capacity.
-DEC programmers were interested in JOSS, but most of their machines had nowhere near the power needed to run it.
+The DEC programmers were familiar with the system and interested in JOSS, but most of the computers DEC sold had nowhere near the power needed to run it.
 Written by Richard Merrill, FOCAL removed features from JOSS as required in order to be able to run in the much more limited memory space of the PDP-8 and other 12-bit machines in the DEC lineup.
 To achieve this, a major change was made to reduce the amount of temporary data, or state, needed to parse the statements.
 One noticeable effect of this decision was that conditionals could only be used for branches, in contrast to JOSS, where conditionals can be applied to any statement.

 The other noticeable change was to rearrange the keywords so each started with a unique letter.
 This simplified the parser, which needed to read only the first letter of the command on a line of code, and could then skip forward to the next whitespace character.
 It would then compare that against an internal list of possible keywords, which was one character per entry.
 In contrast, JOSS had to continue reading until it had read the entire command word and then compared that against a list containing complete words.
 Not only did this change save memory in the parser, users could also save memory by typing in only that letter, reducing the size of the source code.

 The first version of FOCAL was released in 1968 for the PDP-8.
 An updated version followed the next year, which was later known as FOCAL-69.
 The system as a whole, regardless of version, was known as FOCAL-8 when it was ported to other machines in the 12-bit series, including the PDP-5 and PDP-12.
 It was popular as it was highly efficient in memory use, which was often severely limited on these machines to a few kilobytes (KB).
 The similar FOCAL-11 ran on the PDP-11 under RT-11.

 Processor Technology also offered a version of 8k FOCAL, complete with Lunar Lander, for the Intel 8080-based Altair 8800 system.
 This was provided for the copying charge of the tape, while the source code was provided for free with other purchases.